tsackton/taelgar/Worldbuilding/Background/Addermarch Village Names.md

 Raiechant, RAY-shont, combining "raie" (grove) and "chant" (song), suggesting a village near a grove known for its serene and melodic environment

-Roscombe, ROHS-kom, derived from "ros" (heath or moor in Old French) and "combe" (valley in Old English), indicating a valley on a heath
+(USED) Roscombe, ROHS-kom, derived from "ros" (heath or moor in Old French) and "combe" (valley in Old English), indicating a valley on a heath

 Villenham, VIL-en-ham, blending "ville" (town in French) and "ham" (village in Old English), suggesting a small town or hamlet